uccser/cs-unplugged/docs/source/developer/translation_infrastructure.rst

   Additionally, a bi-directional translation mode is available using the language ``yy-rl``.
   The directory trees for this language are always symlinks to ``xx-lr``, but the website is rendered using a RTL layout.
   This enables translators to see how their RTL translations will look when released.
-  This language is not involved in the process of downloading translations from crowdin.
+  This language is not involved in the process of downloading translations from Crowdin.

 .. _inContextVertoCaveat:

 .. note::

   Verto tags are treated like any other string on Crowdin.
-Because of this, the in-context pseudo-translation files have replaced verto tags with their crowdin identifiers (which then get substituted with the original/translated string on the front end).
+Because of this, the in-context pseudo-translation files have replaced verto tags with their Crowdin identifiers (which then get substituted with the original/translated string on the front end).
   This is problematic, because tags need to be present when processed by Verto which occurs before the content gets to the front end.

-  As a workaround, the following modifications are made to in-context pseudo translations of markdown files:
+  As a workaround, the following modifications are made to in-context pseudo translations of Markdown files:

   - An XLIFF file is downloaded containing the source strings together with their identifiers.
   - All source strings in XLIFF file are matched against a regex for Verto block tags.
   - For every match:

-    - The identifier in the markdown file is replaced by the source string (the verto tag).
+    - The identifier in the Markdown file is replaced by the source string (the verto tag).
     - The identifier is placed immediately above the verto tag, to allow editing of the tag on the front end.

   This allows the verto tags to render correctly, while still giving translators the option to modify the tag if required.